-- Archiving Files: In a cardboard box (i.e., printer paper boxes) clearly mark outside of the box with CONFIDENTIAL CLINIC "name of school" and add the date of the first form added to the box.
+Archiving Files: In a cardboard box (i.e., printer paper boxes) clearly mark outside of the box with CONFIDENTIAL CLINIC "name of school" and add the date of the first form added to the box.
 Each school year's documents must be rubber banded together.
-Continue filling the box throughout the year(s) until it is full. - Once the box is filled, add the date to the outside of the box of the last form placed in the box.
-Seal box with packing tape (i.e., CONFIDENTIAL CLINIC Westwood 2020-2023). - Contact ACPS Health Service Supervisor when box is full.
+Continue filling the box throughout the year(s) until it is full.

+- Once the box is filled, add the date to the outside of the box of the last form placed in the box.
+Seal box with packing tape (i.e., CONFIDENTIAL CLINIC Westwood 2020-2023). - Consult with school administration where filled boxes are to be stored on campus in a secure location.